TaylorHuston/JSCMF/README.md

 # JSCMF
 My idea for a fairly barebones JavaScript based Content Management System.

-Requires Node with jQuery package.
+Requires Node with jQuery and jsdom package.